standardshub/markdown_guidelines/content/en/document_structure.md

 <alert> OMA-License.txt file is added to the repository as a reference.
 The MD2HTML tool uses its License file.</alert>

 ### MD2HTML v2.x
-In this version of the tool==, the license document is added to the list of files.
+In this version of the tool, the license document is added to the list of files.
 See [Setup Index File](/md2html-setup) for further details.

 ## Header
 The MD2HTML tool automatically adds a header to generated PDFs.